Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Causes of Car Scratches

 Several factors, like an automatic car wash, malicious behavior, and kicked-up rocks, can scratch a car.
-When you see scratches on your vehicle, you’ll want to take the car to a repair shop specializing in body repair and spraying.
+When you see scratches on your vehicle, you’ll want to take the car to a repair shop specializing in body repair and painting.
 These are the most common causes of different types of car scratches.

 Improper waxing/washing